 Our ‘door’ opened in 1998.
 We developed the Tamar Region Natural Resource Management Strategy in 1999 updating the document in 2001, 2007 and 2012.
 We changed out name to Tamar NRM in 2016.

-Encompassing the Launceston City, West Tamar and George Town municipalities Tamar NRM plays an active role in encouraging, supporting, promoting and managing a wide range of activities aimed at ensuring our Tamar Region is an attractive and prosperous place to live and work based on a healthy environment.
+Supported and encouraged by Launceston City, West Tamar and George Town municipalities, we have played a significant role in promoting and managing a wide range of activities.
+Our aim is ensuring the Tamar Region is “an attractive and prosperous place to live and work based on a healthy environment”.